 Make An Appointment

 Are you ready to achieve a beautiful, functional smile with the help of dental implants?
 Would you simply like to know more?
-Our Norton Shores, MI dentist offers free consultations!
-To schedule a visit to our office, please contact our team directly.
+Community Shores Dental offers free consultations!
+To schedule a visit to our Norton Shores, MI office, please contact our team directly.
 You can reach us by calling 231-366-4182.
 You can also send us a message using our online contact form.
 Either way, we will be delighted to help you find a suitable date and time for your visit.

 You do not have to suffer through life with missing teeth and a dysfunctional smile!
 Let your friendly Norton Shores, MI dentist and team at Community Shores Dental help you achieve the smile you deserve with dental implants!